-The USA Pro Challenge (UPC) takes place each year in late summer.
-The UPC zooms through eight official host cities and, as with the previous four years, the finish line is in downtown Denver.
-Beginning in Boulder, the final stage will travel through Golden and conclude with three thrilling laps around the Colorado State Capitol.
-A free festival with an awards ceremony and food trucks will follow in Civic Center Park.
+The 2015 USA Pro Challenge (UPC) takes place August 17-23.
+The UPC zooms through eight official host cities and, as with the previous four years, the finish line is in downtown Denver on August 23.
+Beginning in Steamboat Springs, the final stage will travel through Golden and conclude with three thrilling laps around the Colorado State Capitol.
+An awards ceremony and food trucks will follow in Civic Center Park.
+Full stage 7 map.

 DENVER: A CYCLING PARADISE

-Denver boasts 850 miles of paved, off-road trails that bikers enjoy all summer long.
+Denver boasts 85 miles of paved bike trails that cyclists enjoy all summer long.
 See our list of bike trails for a few ideas.
 You don't even need to bring your bike.
-Denver B-cycle, the city's pioneering bike share program, offers an easy way to get around on two wheels.
-Purchase a daily pass for $9 at any of the 84 B-cycle stations located throughout the city, near museums, attractions and hotels.
-Once a pass is purchased, you can pick up one of the 800 B-cycles from any station and drop it off at any other station.
-All rides of 30 minutes or less are free and rides up to one hour are only a dollar, with prices going up from there.
-Users can also sign up for 30-day ($15) or annual passes ($90) online.
+Denver B-cycle, the city's pioneering bike-share program, offers an easy way to get around on two wheels.
+Purchase a daily pass for $9 at any of the 85 B-cycle stations located throughout the city, near museums, attractions and hotels.
+Once a pass is purchased, you can pick up one of the 700 B-cycles from any station and drop it off at any other station.

 Denver is the perfect home base for your USA Pro Challenge experience, blending urban fun with outdoor adventure.

 Catch a concert under the stars at the legendary Red Rocks Park & Amphitheatre, a truly one-of-a-kind venue.

-Get a taste of farm-fresh cuisine for a bargain price at a neighborhood bistro during Denver Restaurant Week, or sample The Mile High City’s thriving beer scene at dozens of craft breweries.
+Grab a pint of The Mile High City’s thriving beer scene at dozens of craft breweries.